 We found Yaxche to be a great place to meet people, and we made friends there that we then continued to travel with through Belize.
 It’s just an open, friendly place!

-Those who want more luxury should consider staying lakeside at Casa Bakal.
-Bloody phenomenal!!
+Those who want more luxury should consider staying on Lake Bacalar at Casa Bakal.
+This place is bloody phenomenal!!

 9 amazing things to do in Bacalar, Mexico